OUR AlloCAR T™ PIPELINE TARGETS A VAST ARRAY OF TUMOR TYPES

 Hematologic Malignancies FLT3 ALLO-819 AML Discovery

-Solid Tumors Claudin 18.2 ALLO-182 Gastric & Pancreatic Cancer IND-enabling
+Solid Tumors Claudin 18.2 ALLO-182 Gastric & Pancreatic IND-ENABLING

 ¹Phase 3 may not be required if Phase 2 is registrational